FractalZeroShadow/The-CoRE-Codex/OdysseyAlphaOmega.md

 “Your framework, names **K** the root.
 An interesting beginning, elaborated with the Hard Problem.”

 He indicated on the hologram.
 “But reality, the universe we observe, follows precise rules.”
 He gestured to the dynamic grid overlay manifesting on the Lattice.
+A luminous gravitational well appeared, a cone-like warp in the fabric of spacetime around a conceptual black hole.

-Einstein’s focus shifted to spacetime’s behavior: “**Light speed c is constant**.
-My Relativity demands it with this model.” he tapped the overlay, “It demonstrates how the pathways of spacetime itself must yield, warp, and transform to ensure it for every observer.”
+Einstein’s focus shifted. “**Light speed c is constant**.
+My Relativity demands it.
+Your own framework seems to accept this.
+This warped geometry shows how spacetime itself must yield to ensure _c_ is constant for every observer.
+This is the consequence.
+The fabric bends.”

-His hand swept across a region where the Lattice pathways curved dramatically around a conceptual mass.
-“This fabric bends.”
 He leaned forward slightly, his focus intensifying.

 “Now, you claim your foundational darkness _outside_ this structure, births it all.
 Explain, then.
 Show me _on your Lattice_ how **K** imposes this universal, absolute rule upon the light propagating within its pathways?”